DanWritesSoftware/CSC3028_Banking_System/README.md

    http://127.0.0.1:5000
    ```

-## Running Selenium Tests
+## Running Tests

-To run the Selenium tests for the application, follow these steps:
+To run the tests for the application, follow these steps:

 1. **Ensure the Flask Application is Running**:
    - Open a terminal and navigate to the project directory.